 As part of obtaining reasonable assurance about whether the County of Stephens, Texas' financial statements are free of material misstatement, I performed tests of the County's compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed one instance of noncompliance or other matters that are required to be reported under Government Auditing Standards which is described in the accompanying schedule of findings and responses as item 08-1.
-However, it is neither considered a material weakness or significant deficiency as defined above.
+The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.